rakati/United-remote_Backend_challenge/readme.md

 This is a simple REST API that list the list the languages used by the 100 based on straightforward algorithm which is the most starred repositories created on last month, also the api provide also the trending Github developers.

+## Notes
+- For Framework popularity over the 100 repositories the github API doesn't provide repository framework, so I didn't do it.

 ## Technologies used

 	- Flask			: lightweight WSGI web application framework